mattruzicka/readme_yard/README.md

 template for this project.
-If you're reading the README, that means this text is here because `{@readme ReadmeYard}` is in README_YARD.md and someone ran `readme build` at the command line.
+If you're reading the README, that means this text is here because `{@readme ReadmeYard}` is in README_YARD.md and `readme build` was run at the command line.
 Here's the [full documentation](https://rubydoc.info/github/mattruzicka/readme_yard).